sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 > - Which is the Transport Protocol used by the adapters?
 > - Which is the Message Protocol used by the adapters?

-Now that you are familiar with the integration flow, let's configure it.
+Now that you are familiar with the `Consume_Publish_Events_AEM` integration flow, let's configure it.

 ### Configure the Integration Flow